GITEDOS/Hospital-Patient-Analysis/README.md

 # **Hospital Data Analysis: Case Study**

 ## **Overview**
-This case study analyzes hospital data from **January 2023 to December 2024**, focusing on patient admissions, treatment costs, satisfaction levels, and readmission rates.
+This case study analyzes hospital data from **January 2023 to March 2025**, focusing on patient admissions, treatment costs, satisfaction levels, and readmission rates.
 The goal is to identify key trends, inefficiencies, and actionable insights to improve hospital operations and patient care.

 ---